What to Expect and How to Comfort a Teething Baby

 As you wonder why your sleeping angel turns nightwaker, you hear the telltale ping against the spoon or feel the cutting edge.
 Actually babies don’t “cut teeth,” nor do teeth “erupt.”
 Teeth slowly slide and twist their way through gum tissue.
 But sharp teeth pushing through sensitive gums do hurt, and babies protest.
-Here are the nuisances to expect and suggestions to comfort the budding teether.

 During teething time, expect the saliva faucet to be on.
 In addition, listen for the young announcer’s voice to sputter.
 Many of the following aggravations stem from this excessive drool.